 Research Overview

-Research Area 1: Intelligent Control Strategies for Upper Extremity Soft Assistive Robots
+Research Area 1: Intelligent Control Strategies for Upper Extremity Soft Exosuits

 A Task-Agnostic Control Strategy to Enable Tunable and Dynamic Assistance in Pneumatically Actuated Wearable Soft Robots